 Attorney H. Gavin Long says Shannon knows when to push and when to back off, whether it’s working with a mediator or running the office.

 “She is very good at making everyone believe in themselves,” he says.
 “If an employee has an idea or approach that they would like to try out, she is very supportive and is always positive.
-She is constantly encouraging people to get the most out of their jobs.”
+She constantly encourages people to get the most out of their jobs.”

 John Bisnar views her as a woman of character.

-“Shannon is a woman of integrity – she is organized, strict, and straightforward, but also caring and personable.
+“Shannon is a woman of integrity – she is organized, strict, straightforward, caring, and personable.
 She knows how to bring out the best in everyone she manages.
-She also has the ability to make tough decisions under fire.”
+She also can make tough decisions under fire.”

-“I know that the employees respect her a great deal and look to her not only for professional guidance but personal guidance as well,” John says.
+“I know that the employees respect her greatly and look to her not only for professional guidance but personal guidance as well,” John says.

-Managing partner and trial lawyer Brian Chase says Shannon has the skills to not only motivate her team but to successfully deal with a multitude of different personalities including a team of 8 attorneys.
+Managing partner and trial lawyer Brian Chase says Shannon has the skills to motivate her team and successfully deal with a multitude of different personalities, including a team of 8 attorneys.
 “Shannon has top-notch communication and listening skills.
-Our team respects her and because of that, responds very well to her management style”.
+Our team respects her and, because of that, responds very well to her management style”.

-Shannon believes that the firm has succeeded not just because of her, but because of the fantastic team that is in place.
+Shannon believes that the firm has succeeded not just because of her but because of the fantastic team in place.

 “We all have each other’s back.
 We still see ourselves as a small mom-and-pop enterprise.
-I’ve been here twenty-five years.
-Today, when I see how far we’ve come and what we’ve accomplished, I’m really proud.
+I’ve been here for twenty-seven years.
+Today, when I see how far we’ve come and what we’ve accomplished, I’m proud.
 We did it as a group.”